Two measures of efficiency for the secretary problem with multiple items at each rank: Introduction and Statement of Results

+In the classical secretary problem, there is only one measure of efficiency; namely the probability of selecting the item of highest rank.
+In the problem at hand, there is an additional measure of efficiency; namely how quickly one selects an item of highest rank.
+Indeed, as we shall see, this latter measure of efficiency becomes the dominant one because for all but the first few values of $k$, the main class of strategies we consider is capable of selecting an item of highest rank with probability extremely close to one.

 The main results of this paper concern a class of strategies of a form similar to, but slightly different from, the above mentioned strategies in the classical secretary problem.
+For $0\le M<nk$, denote by $\mathcal{S}(n,k;M)$ the strategy whereby one allows the first $M$ items to pass, and then selects the first later arriving item whose rank is \it either equal to or greater than\rm\ the highest rank of the first $M$ items (if such an item exists).

+The paper \cite{GKM} considered a different and more intricate class of strategies for the secretary problem considered here, in the case that $k=2$, and these strategies can in fact be defined for any $k$, as we now describe.
+For $0\le R\le n$, let $\mathcal{T}(n,k;R)$ denote the strategy whereby one lets items pass until at least one item has occurred from $R$ of the $n$ different ranks.
+After that, one selects the first item to occur that satisfies the following two criteria: (1) $k-1$ items of the same rank as the current item have already passed; and (2) the rank of the current item is larger than or equal to the rank of every item that has preceded it.
+If these two criteria never occur, then one fails.

+It seems intuitively clear that an optimal choice of strategies from the class $\mathcal{T}(n,k;R)$ will yield a higher probability of selecting an item of highest rank than will an optimal choice of strategies from the class $\mathcal{S}(n,k;M)$.
+However, as already noted, for all but the first few values of $k$, the optimal strategy from the class $\mathcal{S}(n,k;M)$ already yields probabilities extremely close to one.
+We will show that the class of strategies $\mathcal{S}(n,k;M)$ is overwhelmingly more efficient than the class $\mathcal{T}(n,k;R)$ from the point of view of how quickly an item of highest rank is selected.

-For $0\le M<nk$, we denote by $\mathcal{S}(n,k;M)$ the strategy whereby one allows the first $M$ items to pass, and then chooses the first later arriving item whose rank is \it either equal to or greater than\rm\ the highest rank of the first $M$ items (if such an item exists).
-We also consider the strategies $\mathcal{S}^+(n,k;M)$ whereby one allows the first $M$ items to pass, and then chooses the first later arriving item whose rank is \it strictly greater than\rm\ the highest rank of the first $M$ items (if such an item exists).
-Whereas the asymptotically optimal strategy from the first class of strategies above yields dramatically higher probabilities than in the classical case, this latter set of strategies turns the problem with multiple items at each rank into one that is essentially equivalent to the classical secretary problem.
+We also consider the strategies $\mathcal{S}^+(n,k;M)$ whereby one allows the first $M$ items to pass, and then selects the first later arriving item whose rank is \it strictly greater than\rm\ the highest rank of the first $M$ items (if such an item exists).
+We shall see that the class $\mathcal{S}^+(n,k;M)$ of strategies turns the problem with multiple items at each rank into one that is essentially equivalent to the classical secretary problem.